Skip to content

 Go back

-B2B buying has become more and more complex.
 As a seller, your task is to make the purchasing process easy for your customers.
 According to Harvard Business Review, B2B customers are deeply uncertain and stressed.
 Frustrated customers operate in an environment where there is almost endless information available for every purchase decision, an increasing number of buying group members are involved in each procurement, and the range of options is constantly expanding.

 Gartner has also studied the most frustrating aspects of B2B buying.
 By delving into these frustrations, we can explore how a digital sales room can help reduce this frustration and improve the likelihood of closing deals.